arsalsid/Mumzworld_E2E_Automation_Framework/README.md

 * Extent Report: Used as a Reporting
 * Maven: Used as a Build Management tool
 * GitHub: Used as a version control
+* GitHub Actions: Used for CI/CD integration right from GitHub repository

 # Prerequisites for Windows and Mac OS